kaz-mintan/teensy_prog/main_2nd/firmware/readme.md

 	- sma_keep/ to keep for seconds input pwm to sma

+	- sma_delay/ to start to actuate sma before the delay time ends

+		- when the led on the teensy board is on, the sma is waiting.

 	- serial_ir/ is to read single ir sensor and send the data with serial com

 # for sma actuator